 How will districts be held accountable for implementation of local evaluation systems?

 Beginning July 2013, the department began collecting and reviewing assurances from each district indicating whether the district is implementing the state model evaluation system, or has designed its own evaluation system that meets the requirements outlined in statute and rule.
 Districts that revise the state Quality Standards or develop their own quality standards are required to submit data to CDE in the HR collection based on a crosswalk of their standards to the state Quality Standards.
 In addition to the assurances, in the spring of 2013, the legislature adopted H.B.
 13-1257 which further codified the support and monitoring functions of the department, including the responsibility of CDE to respond to requests for review of local educator evaluation systems.
 The statute provides an avenue for interested parties who are affected by the evaluation system to submit requests to the department to review a district’s locally-developed educator evaluation system for adherence to the law.
-Each year CDE will also conduct data analysis on educator effectiveness metrics (from the State HR collection) to assess fidelity of evaluation system implementation for each district.
-The results of many of these metrics will be available for the public (in aggregate) in SchoolView.
-The results of these analyses will be used to identify districts that may need assistance or be struggling with implementation.
-CDE staff will then conduct a review process with any identified district to ensure and support fidelity of implementation.
-Additionally, the department may develop methods for integrating information about evaluation systems into accountability and improvement efforts, potentially including school and district performance reports, and incorporating monitoring data into school and district unified improvement plans.
+Each year CDE will also conduct data analysis on educator effectiveness metrics (based on performance ratings submitted through the Department's HR collection) to assess evaluation system implementation statewide and for individual districts.
+The results of these analyses will be used to provide districts with useful information about their systems and to identify districts that may need assistance or be struggling with implementation.
+CDE staff will then conduct a review process with any identified district to support fidelity of implementation and the continuous improvement of evaluation systems.
+All of these metrics are currently available to superintendents through a semi-private version of SchoolView.
+In the fall of 2016 some of the metrics will also be available to the public through SchoolView.
+The metrics are always aggregated to the school, district, or state level and the identity of individual educators is protected.
+Additionally, the Department may develop methods for integrating information about evaluation systems into accountability and improvement efforts, potentially including school and district performance reports, and incorporating monitoring data into school and district unified improvement plans.